sjtalkar/sjtalkar.github.io/index.md

 -No consistency/isolation makes it almost impossible to mix appends and reads, batch and streaming

 #### Levels of data refinement as dataflows through data pipelines in Delta Lake

--Bronze : Raw ingestion : Dumping ground for raw data often with long retention -Silver Filtered, augmented (intermediate data with some cleanup, queryable for easy debugging) -Gold (Business level aggregates)
+1.Bronze : Raw ingestion : Dumping ground for raw data often with long retention 2.Silver Filtered, augmented (intermediate data with some cleanup, queryable for easy debugging) 3.Gold (Business level aggregates)

 #### Other advantages
 >*Two of the core features of Delta Lake are performing upserts (insert/updates) and Time Travel operations.